 West Germany 3-3 (5-4 after penalty shootout) France, July 8th 1982, Seville, Spain – semifinals

-The Germans had lost their opening game in the World Cup to Algeria, but recovered and, after facing a difficult second round group with England and hosts Spain, were again in the semifinals.
+The Germans had lost their opening game in the World Cup to Algeria, but were able to bounce back and, after facing a difficult second round group with England and hosts Spain, were again in the semifinals.
 The French, who had also been defeated in their first game (3-1 for England), were able to advance to the second round and then to the semifinals.

-Germany was playing better in the beginning and 1.FC Köln legend Pierre Littbarski hit the French crossbar after a well taken free kick.
-In the 17th minute, Bayern München’s Paul Breitner found Klaus Fischer inside the box and the Schalke 04 legend lost the opportunity, but Littbarski didn’t miss the rebound: 1-0.
+Germany were playing better in the beginning and 1.FC Köln legend Pierre Littbarski hit the French crossbar with a well taken free kick.
+In the 17th minute, Bayern München’s Paul Breitner found Klaus Fischer inside the box, the Schalke 04 legend missed the opportunity, but Littbarski didn’t miss the rebound: 1-0.
 Ten minutes later, VfB Stuttgart’s Bernd Förster fouled PSG’s Dominique Rocheteau inside the box and Michel Platini took the penalty to equalize: 1-1.

 In the second half, substitute Patrick Battiston had a violent collision with the German goalkeeper Harald Schumacher.
 The French defender was knocked unconscious, lost two teeth, cracked three ribs and damaged his vertebrae.
 Nevertheless, no foul was given and Christian Lopez took the field in the place of the severely injured Battiston.

-In stoppage time, AS Monaco’s Manuel Amoros hit the German crossbar after a long shot, losing the last good chance of the 90 minutes and the match went to extra time.
+In stoppage time, AS Monaco’s Manuel Amoros hit the German crossbar after a long shot, missing the last good chance of the 90 minutes as the match went to extra time.

 With just eight minutes played in the extra time, France scored twice and seemed to have victory at hand.
 In the 92nd minute, the experienced defender Marius Trésor hit the German net after a beautiful volley and six minutes later Alain Giresse made it 3-1 with a shot from outside the box.
 In the 102nd minute, the injured Karl-Heinz Rummenigge, who had come off the bench in the 97th minute, deflected a cross from Littbarski and made it 3-2, giving new hope to the Germans.